zihanw-dev/L-2DLDA/README.md

 # L-2DLDA

-This repository contains the code accompanying the manuscript **"Shrinkage Kronecker covariance for robust two-dimensional discriminant analysis in small samples"**.

 L-2DLDA is a likelihood-based two-dimensional discriminant analysis method for matrix-valued classification in high-dimensional small-sample settings.
 The method estimates shrinkage-regularized Kronecker covariance factors, uses them